Jakobovski/angular-validator/README.md

 ## Installation
 1. Using bower:  `bower install tg-angular-validator`
 2. Include `angular-validator.min.js` into your application's HTML
-3. Add `angularValidator` as a dependancy of your Angular module
+3. Add `angularValidator` as a dependency of your Angular module

 ## Usage